-EVANG 5654 Effective Church Growth Evangelism in the Contemporary World
+EVANG 5654 Effective Congregational Evangelism in T

-A study of methods of evangelism as they relate to contemporary culture.
+An advanced study of methods of evangelism as they relate to contemporary culture.
 Included will be an in-depth study of conversion and the processes of communication necessary to bring people to commitment.
-Church growth methods will be studied and evaluated in order to develop effective strategies.
+Congregational evangelism methods will be studied and evaluated in order to develop effective strategies.